battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 ## The webservice

-As mentioned before, the URL format is quite straightforward, but at first glance it seems to be more human-friendly than machine-friendly, but more about that later.
+As mentioned before, the URL scheme is quite straightforward, but it seems to be more human-friendly than machine-friendly, but more about that later.
 It consists of the following parts:

 1. The country version's iso code
 1. Car metadata (model is mandatory, body and grade are optional)